silentorb/marloth-story/books/fairytale/part3.md

 At first she was overwhelmed by apprehension, though the longer she sat there it was slowly replaced by curiosity.
 There was not much light where she was, but there was a great deal of light further ahead in the city.
 And noise.
-There must be something big and exciting taking place.
+There was something big and exciting taking place.
 Possibly even many big and exciting things all at once.

 And that's when it really dawned on her; she was outside the castle!
 Out